XML-JJFY/xml-plugin/README.md

    3. This page could allow for conditional rendering to allow a user to change the XML link once the submit it, and stop them from adding more than one link.
    4. This page could also include file uploading for company images and social links.
 Both of these would be added to meta data.
 2. Optimize the code more to speed up the plugin.
+   1. Adding in better checks to make sure only functions run when needed.
 3. Clean up commenting in code to make it more clear.
-4. Clean up files to be closer to the standard plugin layout
+4. Clean up files to be closer to the standard plugin layout.
 5. Allow for picture upload.
 Files have to be uploaded to the job manager file.
+6. Adding a better way to validate the format of the xml documents that are linked.
+7. If down the line JobsJustForYou upgrades WP Job Manager to Include Job Tags adding those to the post.
+   1. This will most likely be done via meta data.
+   2. One would just have to get job skills information, and job function or other data that is needed and add it with the right meta data tags.